 The UK government was the first G7 country to commit, in September 2018, to protecting 30 per cent of its waters by 2030.
 BLUE has embarked on a two-year campaign to articulate a vision, raise awareness and ultimately encourage leadership in high seas conservation.
 As members of the High Seas Alliance we are seeking a global, legally-binding treaty to protect high seas biodiversity.

-BLUE is also undertaking investigative work into the inadequacies and failings of the existing regional fisheries management system.
+Blue Marine is also undertaking investigative work into the inadequacies and failings of the existing regional fisheries management system.

 43% of earth’s surface